z11a/cheesy-bot/README.md

 ﻿# Cheesy-Bot

-A Discord Bot that currently has two commmands:
+A Discord Bot created with the Puppeteer Node.js library that currently has two commmands:

 ## /give_cheese_role
 Gives the user that called it the "cheesy role".